 As a Relational therapist, rather than seeing you, the client, as an Island, I strive to understand your experience in terms of the therapeutic relationship between us and how this might mirror other relationships in your life

 Whatever you bring to the sessions, I am committed to working in an empathic, non-judgemental and professionally informed way to support you.

 You can find out more about what the terms in bold mean by looking up the glossary.

 I have experience of working with clients from a diverse range of backgrounds.
-I have experience of working with a wide range of issues including anxiety, depression; grief and trauma; shame; assertiveness, confidence and self-esteem; relationship issues including divorce and break ups; navigating parent/ child relationships (as both a child and a parent); work and career related issues; discrimination and abuse including domestic violence, childhood sexual abuse and bullying; coming out; exploring one’s gender identity and /or sexual orientation and/or sexual and intimate relationship style; gender dysphoria; minority stress; body dysmorphia; body image; fatphobia; suicidal ideation; hearing voices; personality ‘disorders’; being on the autistic spectrum; spirituality; and seeking asylum.
+I have experience of working with a wide range of issues including anxiety, depression; grief and trauma; shame; assertiveness, confidence and self-esteem; anger management; relationship issues including divorce and break ups; navigating parent/ child relationships (as both a child and a parent); work and career related issues; discrimination and abuse including domestic violence, childhood sexual abuse and bullying; coming out; exploring one’s gender identity and /or sexual orientation and/or sexual and intimate relationship style; gender dysphoria; navigating non-binary identities; dealing with social transition as a trans and/ or non-binary/ gender diverse person; minority stress; body dysmorphia; body image; fatphobia; suicidal ideation; self-harm; hearing voices; personality ‘disorders’; being on the autistic spectrum; spirituality; and seeking asylum.